 From this point on, there are many ways to spend the day, just sticking around the downtown area.
-Anacortes is a melting pot of artists, fishermen, gardeners, musicians and outdoors people, making this small town a hit for anyone and everyone.
-As far as your Saturday goes, there are so many options, so mix and match to plan a relaxing day!
+Anacortes, WA is a melting pot of artists, fishermen, gardeners, musicians, and outdoors people, making this small town a hit for anyone and everyone.
+As far as your Saturday goes, there are so many options, so mix and match to plan a relaxing day trip in Anacortes Washington!

 Walk Through The Historic District

-The historic district is a highlight for those who enjoy window shopping, snacks, gardens and art.
-Try to find all of the gorgeous murals painted all over the walls downtown, and play on the spectacularly colorful pianos distributed on various corners.
+The historic district is a highlight for those who enjoy window shopping, snacks, gardens, and art.
+Try to find all of the gorgeous murals painted all over the walls downtown in art galleries, and play on the spectacularly colorful pianos distributed on various corners.